-Sindhuli is one of the poorest and most deprived areas in Nepal, ranking 56th out of 75 districts in the national poverty deprivation list.
+Sindhuli East Area Development Programme Nepal Sindhuli is one of the poorest and most deprived areas in Nepal, ranking 56 out of 75 districts in the national poverty deprivation list.
 World Vision began an assessment study into this area in April 2012 and found the needs of the mainly minority ethnic groups here compelling.
-Hence, work in the community began in Oct 2013.

-BRIEF INFORMATION

-IMPACT AREA POPULATION 24,241 people

-PROGRAMME LIFESPAN 2013-2028

-GEOGRAPHICAL LOCATION

-Sindhuli East is located in the Central Development Region of Nepal and is 150 km east of Kathmandu.
+Hence, the Sindhuli ADP began its work in Oct 2013.
+Brief Information Impact Area Population: 24,241 people Programme Lifespan: 2013 to 2028 Children Available for Sponsorship (as of Nov 2015): 748 Geographical Location Sindhuli ADP is located in the Central Development Region of Nepal and is 150 km east of Kathmandu.
 It covers an area of 235 sq km and the terrain is steep and hilly, cut by river valleys, making the land largely unsuitable for farming.
-The occurrence of natural disasters such as landslides, storms, fl oods, earthquakes and fi res are frequent and pose a constant risk.
+The occurrence of natural disasters such as landslides, storms, floods, earthquakes and fires are frequent and pose a constant risk.

-PROGRAMME GOAL

-Children, families and communities work together and are empowered to bring quality of life to children, who are the most vulnerable.